sveetch/djangotribune/README.rst

 direction
     Message listing direction specify if the list should be ordered on ``id`` in ascendant or descendant way.
 Value can be ``asc`` for ascendant or ``desc`` for descendant.
-Each backend can have his own default direction. last_id
+Each backend can has its own default direction. last_id
     The last ``id`` from wich to retrieve the messages in the interval of the ``limit`` option.